ZenabG/MobileTesting/README.md

 ## Test reports
 * Appium Reporter Plugin is used to generate custom test reports.
-  * The reports are generated with the name `report.html`.
+  * The reports are generated at the root with name `report.html`.

 ## How to run tests locally
 ### Pre-requisite :
 * Node.js installed and set in *Path* environment variable (Version 23.9.0 was used with this project)
 * Appium installed using npm (`npm install -g appium`) (Version 1.22.1 was used with this project)
+* Appium Reporter Plugin installed using `appium plugin install --source=npm appium-reporter-plugin`
-* Android SDK installed and ANDROID_HOME set in environment variable (Windows) or bash profile (macOS)
+* Android SDK installed.
+ANDROID_HOME and ANDROID_SDK_ROOT set in environment variable
 * An IDE (Eclipse or IntelliJ IDEA)
 * Java 17 installed and JAVA_HOME set in environment variable
 * Maven 3.9.9 installed and MAVEN_HOME set in environment variable